The Best Spiralizers to Make Healthy Meals Easier Than Ever

 - Features: Does the product come with multiple blades?
 Are they useful and durable?

 - Efficiency: Did you have to trim veggies to use the spiralizer?
-Did it take a long time or save a lot of time?
+Did it take a long time or save time?

-Our Test Kitchen’s favorite spiralizer came from Paderno.
+One of our Test Kitchen’s favorite spiralizer came from Paderno.
 This tabletop veggie spiralizer came with more blades than any option, providing you with a lot of versatility with your cuts.
 Each of these blades performed well, turning apples, cucumber, carrots and more into long ribbons and noodles without much effort.
-Our testers thought the handle sounded a bit clunkier than other models, but the Paderno spiralizer performed the best regardless.
+All these blades make the Paderno spiralizer the best option for folks that are really serious about incorporating more veggie noodles into their diet.

 This model had lots of other great features, too, like a brush that made cleaning the small crevices and sharp blades safe and simple.
 Also, all blades could be safely and easily stored within the unit.
 This was a great bonus for keeping all the parts together and the sharp blades out of reach.
 This spiralizer was just downright impressive and had our cooks wanting to make zoodles, potato chips and apple pie (you can use the spiralizer as a peeler!) right away.